EOSIO/eos/docs/cleos/how-to-guides/how-to-create-a-wallet.md

 ## Steps

 Create a wallet and save the password to a file:

 ```shell
 cleos wallet create --file password.pwd
 ```

-You should see something like below:
+You should see something like below.
+Note here the wallet is named as `default`

 ```shell
 Creating wallet: default